 We are inclusive.
 We celebrate individual identity and welcome fresh perspective.
 Our quest to provide equity in access to transplantation is reflected in our commitment to diversity, equity and inclusion in our employee community.

 What we do

 We save lives through cellular therapy.
-As the global leader in providing a cure to patients with life-threatening blood and marrow cancers like leukemia, lymphoma and other diseases, we manage the world’s largest registry of potential blood stem cell donors and cord blood units.
+As the global leader in providing a cure to patients with life-threatening blood and marrow cancers like leukemia, lymphoma and other diseases, we manage the world’s most diverse registry of potential blood stem cell donors and cord blood units.